Marcel Hartel

-Marcel Hartel (born 19 January 1996) is a German professional footballer who plays as midfielder for Major League Soccer side St. Louis City SC.
+Marcel Hartel (born 19 January 1996) is a German professional footballer who plays as a midfielder for side Hannover 96.

 Club career

 Early career

 Born in Cologne, Hartel started playing football as a youth for SC West Köln.
 In 2002, he joined 1.
 FC Köln's youth system.
 He was able to move through the club's youth ranks and made his Bundesliga debut on 20 February 2016, in a 1–0 away defeat against Borussia Mönchengladbach.
 During the 2016–17 season, he made 12 appearances for 1.
 FC Köln's reserves, scoring three goals and contributing five assists.

 Union Berlin

 In May 2017, Union Berlin announced the signing of Hartel on a three-year deal.
 He scored his first goal for the club in a 1–1 draw with Arminia Bielefeld.
 On 31 January 2019, he scored against his former side, Köln, after controlling the ball up into the air and hitting a stunning bicycle kick.
 The goal was voted Goal of the Month by viewers of Sportschau on ARD, and later also Goal of the Year.